American Suikinkutsu

 They were soon an intentional part of the tea ceremony experience, but almost completely forgotten by the early 20th century.
 A renaissance of appreciation followed in the 1980s, and once again suikinkutsu are appreciated in Japan for the meditative music they create.

-As is a common theme in Ungenda's work, his “American Suikinkutsu” series celebrates the world’s historical art and architecture by borrowing the suikinkutsu concept for this amalgamated American interpretation.
-The resonating chamber is a focus instead of a mystery, contained inside blown glass which fills with water up to the middle of the clear window.
-Inside the steel hemispheres, hidden miniature “shishi odoshi” (literally “deer scare-er”) fill with water and then audibly tip, sending plump drops of water to crash at the focal, eye level water line.
-The resulting reverberating ripples complement the traditional auditory component, and help American Suikinkutsu serve as a very functional accessory to the nearby Intensive Care ward.
+As is a common theme in Ungenda's work, his “American Suikinkutsu” series celebrates historical art and architecture by borrowing the suikinkutsu concept for this amalgamated American interpretation, in which the resonating chamber is a focus instead of a mystery, contained inside blown glass which fills with water up to the middle of the clear window.
+Inside the steel hemispheres (created by sculptor Garth Murray) hidden miniature “shishi odoshi” (literally “deer scare-er”) fill with water and then audibly tip, sending plump drops of water to crash at the focal, eye level water line.
+The resulting reverberating ripples complement the traditional bell-like ringing echo, and help American Suikinkutsu serve as a very functional meditative accessory to the nearby Intensive Care ward.